Richard Conner co-founded architectural practice Piercy Conner Architects and creative agency Assembly Studios.

 Selling everything he moves to Thailand to find time, space and freedom to rediscover his creativity and allow his Real Work to emerge.

-He finds himself constructing a dinosaur on the beach, living in a cave and designing for the fun of it again.
+He finds himself constructing a dinosaur on the beach, living in a cave and being creative for the fun of it again.
 Most importantly he is compelled to write.

-The outcome of his journey is a series of books that explain in detail why making Significant Life Change amidst the High Definition Life technological revolution that is taking place all around us is now so imperative it is ignored or avoided at our peril.
+The outcome of his journey is a series of books that explain in detail why making Significant Life Change amidst the High Definition Life technological revolution and environmental and climate crisis that is taking place all around us is now so imperative it is denied, ignored or avoided at our peril.

 His writing focuses on how to instigate and benefit from positive change locally and globally.
 Leaving no stone of his personal journey unturned he candidly reveals, warts and all, what to expect in our internal and external world during this inevitable personal and impersonal metamorphosis.